Michigan history is steeped in mystery. These are a few of the Great Lakes State's most legendary tales.

 Bruce Mansion of Brown City has a truly bewitching backstory.
 The place looks like something straight out of a horror flick.

-A fire decimated the city in 1881, but incredibly the Victorian-style estate wouldn't suffer any damage.
+A fire decimated the city in 1881, but strangely the Victorian-style estate did not suffer any damage.

 Then a series of unexplained deaths would occur.
 Visitors claim the home has been possessed ever since.